MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 }
 ```

 Notice the two ContainerIds, one for `UserState` and one for `ConversationState`.
-This is because we are setting a default Time To Live on the `ConversationState` container, but not on `UserState`.
+The default TTL is set on the `ConversationState` container, but not on `UserState`.

 **CosmosDbStorageInitializerHostedService.cs**